NerveNetwork/nerve-docs/docs/Guide/g_docker_install.md

 **Consensus reward:** It is 2 times the block reward of POS income + handling fee

 To meet the conditions:
-- Top 15 NVT deposit
+-Top 15 NVT pledges
-- The block address holds a certain amount of heterogeneous chain assets (the currently connected heterogeneous chain is Ethereum, it is recommended to hold at least 0.1ETH)
+-The block address holds a certain amount of assets of the heterogeneous chain (the currently connected heterogeneous chain is Ethereum, it is recommended to hold at least 0.1ETH)
-- Provide stable server equipment
+-Provide stable server equipment
-- Block transaction and block verification
+-Block transaction and block verification
-- Maintain cross-chain assets and proposals
+-Maintain cross-chain assets and proposals

 #### Consensus node: